Structure, Functionality, and Bioceramics - Design Principles for High Performance

 Number of experiments:

-Design a temperature profile for synthesizing Li₁.₂Ni₀.₂Mn₀.₆O₂ (lithium-rich cathode material) under the following conditions:
+Design a temperature profile for synthesizing Li₁.₂Ni₀.₂Mn₀.₆O₂ (a lithium-rich cathode material) under the following conditions:

-Explain the temperature profile (heating rate, holding temperature/time, cooling rate) and design rationale.
+Explain the temperature profile (heating rate, holding temperature/time, cooling rate) and the reasoning behind the design.

 Phase 2: Intermediate heating (precursor formation)